mintu869/crudcrm/readme.md

 ## DATABASE
 	** Migration have been created .
-	** DATABASE for demo data and structure could be found in database\SQLFILES\cricket_world.sql
+	** DATABASE for demo data and structure could be found in database\SQLFILES\DB.sql